ten-protocol/ten-whitepaper/fees-rewards.md

 ## Bootstrapping the network

-##

-When the network first spins up, it is prudent to expect low transaction volume.
-Low transaction volume creates a situation where:
+When the network first spins up, it is prudent to expect low transaction volume, which can create a situation where:

-1. Nodes can publish continually at a high cadence and absorb what might amount to a loss-making operation.
+1. Aggregators can publish continually at a high cadence and absorb what might amount to a loss-making operation.
-2. Nodes can throttle the rate at which rollups are published, leading to a poorer user experience.
+2. Aggregators can throttle the rate at which rollups are published, leading to a poorer user experience.
 3. Alternatively, the network can subsidize early transactions allowing both groups to succeed.

 While Obscuro optimizes for end-users, early nodes should also be profitable.
 As such, Obscuro follows the path of option 3